Iteam1337/guidelines/DOCKER-CLOUD.md

   deployment_strategy: 'high_availability'
   target_num_containers: 2
   links:
-    - 'rethinkdb:iteamapi_rethinkdb_prod'
+    - 'rethinkdb:iteamapi_rethinkdb_production'
-iteamapi_rethinkdb_prod:
+iteamapi_rethinkdb_production:
   deployment_strategy: 'high_availability'
   target_num_containers: 1
 ```

-## Versioning
+## Image versioning/tagging

-When using external images, always figure out which version you want.
+When using external images, always figure out which version/tag you want.
 Do not simply use :latest as it might change over time and cause unexpected problems.

+When building your own images, make sure to use relevant tags such as *develop*, *test* or *production*.

 ## Deployment